 Links to Covid-19 information:

-We are extremely grateful to the Chautauqua County Health Department for it’s leadership and support during this challenging time.
-Likewise, we are extremely appreciative to the long-term care facilities, hospitals, medical practices, pharmacies, vendors and community agencies who support our work.
-Together we will work through this health crisis by educating, adjusting, and communicating.
+We remain grateful to the Chautauqua County Health Department, long-term care facilities, hospitals, medical practices, pharmacies, vendors and community agencies who support us in our work.
+Our community continues to work through this health crisis together.

 There are several links provided on our website to help provide you with up to date information and guidelines.
 Please feel free to contact our office if we can assist you in gaining the information you are searching for.

 The Hospice House project has moved forward over the past ten months despite COVID-related material shortages and increased costs.
 Our fundraising effort to enable the project has been successful despite the difficult circumstance.
 We anticipate opening next summer, 2021!

 We are here to support patients and families in this unique time.
 Please reach out to us.